 If you have traveled to any area in the US that is considered a “hot spot” with increasing amount of cases of COVID please alert our office before coming in for any appointment.
 All VCS sites will be conducting temperature checks for all patients and visitors at entrances.
 For your safety, you will be asked to use a mask, if you do not have one, a mask will be provided.
 If a person presents with a temperature, you will be asked to return home and further instructions will be given by your health care team.
 For our patients protection, no visitors under 18 will be allowed in the offices, there is a limit one (1) visitor per patient if necessary.
 No visitors are allowed in the chemo infusion room.
-FOR THE LATEST UP TO DATE INFORMATION, ALERTS AND CANCELLATIONS PLEASE CLICK HERE
+Telemedicine visits are now available for routine office visits.

 “I place a high premium on customer service, and that starts with me.
 I insist that patients are seen on time, and that wait times for consultations and treatment start times are as short as possible.
 We are dealing with cancer, after all.
 At VCS we have the best of both worlds (private practice with close personal attention and also academic with cutting edge research and treatment options).”